What is a Native Mobile App? What’s worth knowing?

 Java is the official programming language for Android.
 It is a general-purpose, class-based object-oriented programming language.
 It was released in 1996 by Sun Microsystems (now Oracle).
 It was created to replace C++, but with no success in this regard.
 Nevertheless, Java is currently one of the most popular and easiest to learn mobile application programming languages.
 Offers extensive, high-quality documentation, as well as strong community support.
 It allows you to build any mobile application, and many popular frameworks are based on Java.

 Kotlin is an open-source, cross-platform programming language that is designed to work fully with Java.
 In 2017, it was announced by Google as the official programming language for the Android platform.
 Since the release of Android Studio 3.0, Kotlin has been included as an alternative to the standard Java compiler.
 Kotlin is primarily a tool that facilitates and accelerates the work of programmers, without sacrificing application performance or code quality.
+Learn more about what is Kotlin used for from our related article.

 Swift is a compiled, general-purpose programming language encompassing many paradigms.
 Apple Inc. created it as a replacement for the company’s previously used language, Objective-C. Since then, Swift has been widely used, mainly in the company’s devices.
 Swift has quickly become one of the fastest-growing languages in history.
 Simpler writing software, which is by definition, extremely fast and secure, goes hand in hand with the high performance of the application, as well as the relative ease of learning this language.
 It is currently the best technology choice for native iOS applications.